splynx/docs/files/en/finance/refill_cards/refill_cards.md

 Refill cards
 ==========

-Very easy and convenient way for your customers to pay for their services or make a prepaid deposit is to use refill cards.
-You can generate Refill cards in Splynx with further exporting them in PDF and CSV format, printing out and delivering them to customers.
-Your customers, in turn, will be able to redeem refill card via customers' portal.
+This is a very easy-to-use and convenient method for your customers' to pay for their service and/or make prepaid deposits.
+Refill cards can be generated in Splynx with options to export them in PDF or CSV formats, to either send to the customer or print a physical copy to hand to the customer.
+The customer can then redeem the refill cards via the customer portal.

 ## How to enable refill cards

-Enable Refill cards under `Config → Integrations → Main modules → Finance`
+To enable Refill cards, navigate to `Config → Integrations → Main modules → Finance`, and simply enable the toggle.

 ![Modules](main_modules.png)